-- These guidelines are applicable to commercial banks, Islamic banks, microfinance banks (MFBs) and development finance institutions (DFI) (herein after collectively referred to as financial institutions or FIs). - Activities outlined in these guidelines as branchless banking cannot be offered by any person or institution other than FIs. - All FIs desirous to offer branchless banking services may do so in line with these guidelines. - These guidelines do not, in general, supersede or revoke any of the existing Laws, rules & regulations unless specifically stated.
+- These regulations are applicable to commercial banks, Islamic banks and microfinance banks (MFBs) (herein after collectively referred to as financial institutions or FIs). - Activities outlined in these regulations as branchless banking cannot be offered by any person or institution other than FIs. - All FIs desirous to offer branchless banking services may do so in line with these regulations. - These regulations do not, in general, supersede or revoke any of the existing rules & regulations unless specifically stated.
 Further the scope of any such relaxation of rules and regulations will be limited to Branchless banking only and shall not extend to cover any other banking activity.

-• The guidelines do not cover issuance or handling of e-money for which there exist a separate law (Payment System & Electronic Fund Transfer Act 2007).
+• The regulations do not cover issuance or handling of e-money for which there exist a separate law (Payment System & Electronic Fund Transfer Act 2007).